This Welcome Unit aims to:

 How to share Assessed Tasks

-Some of your assessments are shared with your tutor though the Healing Forum and other assessments will be shared with your tutor via email.
+Some of your assessments are shared with your tutor through the Healing Forum and other assessments will be shared with your tutor via email.

 Organizing your notes and tasks